+As CEO for Asia, I manage senior client relationships, risk and people development, as well as new business opportunities and regulatory matters.
+In addition, I co-head the equities business for the firm globally.
 Earlier in my career at Morgan Stanley, I ran Asia Pacific Investment Banking and Capital Markets.
 I still spend a fair amount of time supporting those businesses, pitching for new mandates and retaining talent.

 My career has been a mix of being tapped for opportunities and seeking new challenges.
-In one of my proactive career moves, I sought a new challenge after 15 years in Investment Banking and found a new role in Sales & Trading.
+In one of my proactive career moves, I sought a new challenge after 15 years in the Investment Banking Division and found a new role in Sales & Trading.
 I’ve also worked in M&A and then Capital Markets.
 Working at a company like Morgan Stanley presents many opportunities to move across disciplines, products and geographies through your career.

-I have spent more than 20 years in Asia, mostly in Hong Kong and Singapore, with two years in India.
+I have spent more than 25 years in Asia, mostly in Hong Kong and Singapore, with two years in India.
 I have lived through three to four economic cycles.
 My experiences in the region have been critical to my career success and my ability to meet the needs of our clients.

 From my vantage point, the desire to be collaborative is higher at Morgan Stanley than any place else.
 You hear that from people that come from other firms.

+Another important differentiator for the firm is our strong mentoring culture.
 I’ve been fortunate to have had a lot of mentoring, which strengthens that collaborative culture.
 I’ve also been a mentor myself and always try to support and guide people who work with me.